heiniglab/symatrial/README.md

 ## Installation instructions
 Analysis was done using R 3.4.1.
-We provide a conda environment for containing version specific packages.
+We provide a conda environment for version specific packages.
+A docker will be supplied soon.
 For intallation, please
-* create a new conda environment, using the file `r341peer.yml`
+* create a new conda environment, using the file `/envs/r341peer.yml`
-* install additional packages MatrixEQTL, eQTLpipeline from github
+* install additional packages MatrixEQTL (please use the up-to-date github version, not the one on CRAN), eQTLpipeline from github, i.e. in R run:
 ```
 library(devtools)
 devtools::install_github("andreyshabalin/MatrixEQTL", force=T)
 devtools::install_github("matthiasheinig/eQTLpipeline", force=T)
 ```

+## Tutorial
+A short example of how to run our pre-selection approach with a short example dataset can be found as a R-markdown document in `/example_data/`.

 ## Cis QTL analysis